According to many experts, the Customer Lifetime Value (CLTV) is one of the most important metrics for business success. But what is it?

 #5.
 Loyalty Programs

-Loyalty programs are a popular way to increase CLTV.
+Loyalty programs are a popular way to increase customer lifetime value.
 Indeed, they have proven to improve sales and help keep customers coming back.

 - Loyalty programs boost overall revenue by 5-10%.